 - That while all the families of the earth are blessed through Abraham’s seed, Israel’s unconditional covenants will be fulfilled in Israel, and not in the Church.
 (Genesis 12:1-3, Romans 9:1-11:36)

-We believe that the Ekklesia (Church) began at Shavuot (Pentecost) and consists of all Jewish and Gentile believers of this age.
+that the Ekklesia (Church) began at Shavuot (Pentecost) and consists of all Jewish and Gentile believers of this age.
 Jewish believers of this age are members of both Israel and the Church.
 While Gentile believers share in the spiritual blessings of Israel’s unconditional covenants, the Ekklesia does not in any respect replace Israel as God’s Chosen People.
 The Church’s divinely mandated responsibilities in this age are to make disciples of all nations in accordance with the to the Jew first prescription given directly to the Apostle Paul from the Lord Jesus.
 Evangelism, sharing the Gospel unashamedly, stems from the disciple making process among all peoples of all nations.
 (Matthew 28:18-20, Galatians 1:15-17, Romans 1:16)

-We believe that Yeshua may return at any time to take His bride (Ekklesia / Church) from the earth to be with Him where He is forever, in an event known as the Rapture.
+that Yeshua may return at any time to take His bride (Ekklesia / Church) from the earth to be with Him where He is forever, in an event known as the Rapture.
 The term “Rapture” is never used in the Bible.
 Nonetheless, Paul taught about this event.
 It will occur before a seven year period of time of great difficulty on the earth, known as the Tribulation, begins.
 (John 14:1-3, 1 Corinthians 15:50–58, 1 Thessalonians 4:13–18)

-We believe that at the conclusion of the Tribulation, in response to penitent Israel’s plea, Yeshua will return physically to earth, destroy Israel’s enemies, and regather Israel’s remnant.
+that at the conclusion of the Tribulation, in response to penitent Israel’s plea, Yeshua will return physically to earth, destroy Israel’s enemies, and regather Israel’s remnant.
 He will establish a literal 1,000 year reign from Jerusalem known as the Millennial Kingdom which was foretold in both the Old and New Testaments.
 Messiah will reign from David’s throne in Jerusalem over regenerate Israel and as King over the entire earth.
 Following the Millennial Kingdom, the unsaved dead will be raised, judged, and cast for eternity into the Lake of Fire.
 Believers will enjoy eternity in Messiah’s presence in the New Jerusalem.
 (Revelation 20:1-6)